bonang8/blog_1/README.md

    **No Hassle Haskell**
    ____________________________________________
-    _emphasized_What are, in your opinion, the major stumbling blocks in learning Haskell?
+    _What are, in your opinion, the major stumbling blocks in learning Haskell?_
     It is an indisputable fact (at least in my book) that Haskell can be a pain...at first.
     The shift from a C++ background to Java and Python was not as troublesome from my transition to Haskell.
     However, for those who did not struggle, congratulations!
 To start, Haskell is different from any programming